-We are offshoots from the true Vine (Christ) that God tenderly and methodically planted in fertile ground.
+We are offshoots of the true Vine (Christ) that God tenderly and methodically planted in fertile ground.
 God is the Gardener of our souls.
 He searched beneath what looked to be the barren land of our lives in order to “break the soil” of past experiences and bad choices we’ve made so He could prepare our hearts to plant seeds of purpose (Isaiah 5:2).

 Your Lent experience is your opportunity for God to pour his Living Water into your dry spirit.
 Your focus should not be, "How do I make it 40 days without this thing that I’m so used to consuming?"
 Instead it should be, "How can I open myself up to God over the next 40 days to have a life-altering, soul experience with the Father?"
 In order to have that experience you must be willing to delve deep into God’s word, and you must be willing to speak to, and take the time to hear from, God through prayer.